 Connoisseurs have long advocated its benefits -- and now a new British study has suggested that three glasses of bubbly a week can help improve memory.
+The memory aid found in champagne, however, is a different compound, phenolic acid.
+Spencer suggested that anyone over 40 would be wise to drink two or three glasses of bubbly a week.

 Scientists are convinced that a regular tipple of champagne can help prevent brain disorders such as dementia and Alzheimer's disease, Daily Mail reported.